lezojeda/luz-ojeda.github.io/src/content/blog/en/timeline.md

 2016 🏔️ ascent to the Argentine peak of Co.
 Tronador with 4 friends from the mountaineering guide school

-2015 ❤️ got into a relationship for the second time

 2015 🧗‍♀️ started the mountain guide career

 2015 🌳 trip to Bolsón with friends